Cap-go/capacitor-inappbrowser/README.md

 InAppBrowser.open({ url: "YOUR_URL" });
 ```

+Web platform is not supported.
+Use `window.open` instead.

 ### Camera usage

 if you need the Camera to work in Android, you need to add the following to your `AndroidManifest.xml` file: